dimitrachat/Historical-Event-Search-Engine-NLP/README.md

 # Historical-Event-Search-Engine-NLP
-A search engine for historical events, leveraging web scraping, Natural Language Processing (NLP), and advanced techniques like Word2Vec, BERT, LLMs, and RAG systems.
-The project focuses on extracting, analyzing, and retrieving relevant information from Wikipedia to provide insights into historical events.

 ## Overview
 This project creates a search engine for historical events by scraping data from Wikipedia and applying advanced NLP techniques like Word2Vec, BERT, Large Language Models (LLMs), and Retrieval-Augmented Generation (RAG) systems.
 The goal is to provide accurate and context-aware insights into historical events.
 ## Introduction